 The most important thing with wrist-based heart rate sensors is they catch the big trends over time, and I think the Inspire HR is more than capable of doing that.

 This is a Fitbit tracker, which means we see the return of the company’s Cardio Fitness Level in the Fitbit app.
 A combination of your resting heart rate, VO2 Max, and user profile will give you an idea of how fit you are compared to other people your age and sex.
 It’s still buried deep down in the Fitbit app, but it’s a nice metric to check out if you’re trying to gauge your progress over time.

-I’m also surprised to see the addition of Connected GPS on the Inspire HR.
-No, it doesn’t have a built-in GPS, but we shouldn’t expect that on a sub-$100 fitness tracker.
+I’m also surprised to see the addition of connected GPS on the Inspire HR.
+No, it doesn’t have built-in GPS, but we shouldn’t expect that on a sub-$100 fitness tracker.
 Connected GPS means you can bring your phone with you on a run, and your Inspire HR will be able to provide accurate pace and distance metrics.

 Sleep tracking is another area where the Inspire HR excels.
 Like other Fitbits, this device keeps track of your time in REM, light, and deep sleep, as well as your overall time awake.
 All your sleep data is displayed in an easy-to-understand chart inside the Fitbit app.
-Below your Sleep Stages info, you can check how your sleep stats have been changing overtime, and how they compare other people of the same sex and age.
+Below your Sleep Stages info, you can check how your sleep stats have been changing over time, and how they compare other people of the same sex and age.

-Fitbit also include its female health tracking suite on the Inspire HR, as well as on-device guided breathing.
+Fitbit also included its female health tracking suite on the Inspire HR, as well as on-device guided breathing.
 You also get access to over 15 goal-based exercise modes, just like the more expensive Fitbit Charge 3.

 |Fitbit Inspire and Fitbit Inspire HR|

 |Memory||Inspire HR only: Stores heart rate data at one-second intervals during exercise tracking and at five-second intervals all other times|